deejoe/hfoss-wiki/foss-survey-git-remote-exercise.md

 Once some of your classmates have pushed their own files to the upstream repo, fetch those branches and use the information within them to expand your list of software packages.
-You can try to merge their branches into yours as a good exercise on how to resolve merge conflicts.
+You can try to merge their branches into yours as a good exercise on how to resolve merge conflicts, or you can rebase your changes onto theirs.

 Edit, add, commit, and push again.
 We will aim eventually to have a more full list of packages to merge into the ```master``` branch.